 - Surviving a murderous assault

 Independent verification of the facts of Joe’s case can be arranged, but only by a limited number of people whose involvement would not put his life at risk.
 One independent verification has already been conducted.
-On behalf of the Committee to Protect Journalists (CPJ), a Kenyan reporter looked into Joe’s situation, visited him in the hospital, interviewed him and contacted people to confirm Joe’s account.
+On behalf of the Committee to Protect Journalists (CPJ), a Kenyan reporter looked into Joe’s situation, interviewed him and contacted people to confirm Joe’s account.
 After the CPJ received that report, the organization agreed to cover the remaining unpaid portion of the hospital bill for Joe’s kidney transplant.

 What remains to be accomplished is to keep Joe’ family alive while they’re in hiding and to allow Joe to complete his university education.
 To make that possible, donate to the Joe Odero Fund.